3mm3ttm/website-rules/README.md

 The rules of HTML that every device follows.
 > \[!NOTE]
 > This repo is not finished.
-Wiki is coming soon.
+Try posting on the wiki!

 all devices work differently, and their browsers are similar, but there are some tiny details to take into mind.
 For example, Linux Servers are case-sensitive.